 What's Next

-Regardless of which method you choose to use, Kamloops area lakes are family-friendly and can be enjoyed by anglers of all age and skill levels.
+Regardless of which method you choose to use, Kamloops area lakes are family-friendly and can be enjoyed by anglers of all ages and skill levels.
 The bites can change throughout the day, so be sure to bring plenty of food, a pair of binoculars to enjoy the birdlife in the region, and extra layers.
-Don’t be afraid to ask other successful anglers for advice.
-Lake fishing is a lot more fun when everyone is catching fish.
+Don't be afraid to ask other successful anglers for advice.
+Lake fishing is a lot more fun when everyone has fishing success.

 To fish lakes in the Kamloops region, you must have a valid BC freshwater fishing license if you are over the age of 16.
-Please read and follow the regulations of the lake where you intend to fish.
+Additionally, please read and follow the Freshwater Fishing Regulations of the lake where you intend to fish.
 Good luck!